sasha643/Devzery_Assignment/README.md

 Consider setting an expiry time for verification tokens to enhance security.
 Invalidate tokens that haven't been used for verification after a specific period.

+# Explaination for password reset

+- Initiate Password Reset Request:

+Implement a feature where users can initiate a password reset request.
+This can be done through a "Forgot Password" link on the login page.

+- Generate Secure Token:

+When a password reset request is received, generate a secure, unique token.
+The token should have a limited lifespan to enhance security.

+- Link Token to User:

+Associate the generated token with the user's account in the database.
+This linkage ensures that the token is valid only for the user who initiated the reset request.

+- Send Reset Email:

+Compose an email containing a link with the generated secure token.
+The link should lead to a password reset page on your application.

+- Handle Reset Endpoint:

+Create an endpoint (e.g., /reset-password) to handle password reset requests.
+Extract the token from the URL and verify its validity.
+If valid, allow the user to reset their password.

+- Token Expiry:

+Set an expiry time for password reset tokens to minimize security risks.
+Invalidate tokens that haven't been used for password reset after a specific period.

+- Secure Token Storage:

+Store the tokens securely, using techniques such as encryption or hashing.
+This prevents exposure of sensitive information even if the token data is somehow accessed.